Facts we love to share

 Jen is a senior admissions counselor recruiting students who live in Western Washington.
 She counsels applied students planning to study Nursing, Liberal Studies, or those undecided.
 Jen graduated from NNU in 2007 with a Bachelor's degree in Social Work and a minor in Spanish.
 While attending NNU, Jen participated in intramural football, a study-abroad program in Costa Rica, and was a member of NNU's summer travel group, Witness.
 Jen is married to Grant and spends her free time playing games, scouting thrift stores, and drinking coffee!

-Colorado, Southern Idaho (excluding Boise, Meridian, Nampa), Utah, Nevada
+Colorado, Southern Idaho (excluding Boise, Meridian, Nampa), Montana, Wyoming, Utah, Nevada

 Courtney is an admissions counselor recruiting students who live in Colorado and the Intermountain District.
 She counsels applied students planning to study English, Christian Ministries, Philosophy, Education, or Business.
 Courtney graduated from NNU in 2013 with a B.S. in Marketing and a B.A. in Business Administration.
 During her time at NNU she was president of NNU's American Marketing Association chapter, as well as an RA and a member of the Social Board.
 It was at NNU that she found her faith.
 Courtney says, "I know it sounds cheesy, but NNU changed my life!
 I wouldn't trade my four years here for anything."
 In her free time she likes to hang out with her best friends, drink coffee and play board games.